 Fortunately, it’s possible to help your cat lose weight.
 Helping your cat return to their ideal weight will help to improve their quality of life, and cats at ideal weight have also been shown to live longer than those who are overweight or obese.

 Cats become overweight when they eat more calories than they use, so the first thing to address is their food.
 Ask your vet about diets formulated to support weight loss in overweight cats, as simply reducing their daily food ration, reduces the likelihood of them getting all the nutrients they need.
 Stick to the portion size on the pack and give them a space to eat alone.
 Cats are solitary hunters and shared feeding spaces could lead to stress-induced issues such as overeating.

 Regular physical activity is also essential for keeping your cat in healthy shape and for their overall wellbeing.
+The amount of exercise they need will vary depending upon their age; younger cats require more exercise, whereas an older cat may require less.
+Cats prefer short, frequent bursts of play, so rather than providing one long play session, consider changing this to shorter, more frequent sessions (two-three minutes sessions).
+You will know when your cat has had enough because they will stop or walk away.
 Give them plenty of toys and things to climb, particularly if they’re kept mainly indoors, and play games with them regularly each day.